mtiller/ModelicaBook/text/source/components/packages/importing.rst

    If you want to import multiple entries from the same package you can use a special syntax.
    This avoids the repetition of multiple imports while avoiding the problems of wildcards.
+   Note that this feature was in Modelica Language Specification Version 3.3.

 .. code-block:: modelica